thibaud-bv/microstack/README.md

 In a microstack program, each instruction is half a byte (one nibble), meaning one ASCII character (one byte) encodes two instructions.

-Because of this, code is better read and written in hexadecimal, for example with [HxD](https://mh-nexus.de/en/hxd/)
+Because of this, code is better read and written directly in hexadecimal, for example with [HxD](https://mh-nexus.de/en/hxd/)

 Microstack uses two stacks as memory, and a pointer to one of those stacks